pringlulz/HydroMonitor/README.md

  - .NET MAUI

 ## Installation Instructions
+1. Clone master from the Git repository using Visual Studio.
-1. Build the code from source using Visual Studio.
+2. Build the code from source using Visual Studio.
 Ensure you get the appropriate dependencies from NuGet.
-2. Run the .exe to launch the app.
+3. Run the .exe to launch the app.
-3. Configure the Python code to use your PC's IP address as the BROKER_ADDRESS.
+4. Configure the Python code to use your PC's IP address as the BROKER_ADDRESS.
-4. Run the python code on your device.
+5. Run the python code on your device.
 HydroMonitor will start receiving data.

 # Devlog